-When a user requests a file for the first time, that file is downloaded from the primary server to the CDN cache.
+When a user requests a file for the first time, that file is downloaded from the primary server (content source) to the CDN cache.
 For subsequent requests, this file will be sent to the user directly from the caching server.
-Files are updated according to the cache settings.
+CDN servers do not store data permanently, but cache it for a period of time that depends on the frequency of access to this data.
+Files that are not requested for an extended period of time are automatically deleted from the caching server.
+If a new request comes in, then the file is once again downloaded from the primary server.
+Cached files are updated according to the cache settings.
 By default, a cache’s lifetime is 24 hours.
 This means that every 24 hours, the CDN communicates with the source and checks to see if any cached files have been updated or changed.
 If they have, then the CDN downloads the latest version from the primary server.
-Files that are not requested for an extended period of time are automatically deleted from the caching server.
-If a new request comes in, then the file is once again downloaded from the primary server.

 |CDN resource||A set of parameters that lets content sources refer to domains, from which users distribute content cached on a CDN provider’s servers|

 |CDN provider||The caching servers and software and hardware platform provided by a partner to accelerate content distribution|

 |Content origin||The location where a CDN retrieves content.
 This is defined by a domain name or IP address|

 |Default domain||A domain name, such as *.selcdn.net, that is created by default for every CDN resource.
 This allows content to be distributed over a CDN without a personal domain|